I'm a member

 The Heart LaserTM received final U.S. Food and Drug Administration (FDA) approval in 1998 for the treatment of patients with stable Class III or IV angina refractory to medical treatment and secondary to objectively demonstrated coronary artery atherosclerosis not amenable to direct coronary revascularization.
 The Eclipse TMR 2000TM was approved by FDA through the premarket approval process for similar indications in July 1999.
 Neither device is approved for use as an adjunct to CABG.
 Use of either device for this purpose would be considered an off-label indication.

 POLICYOpen transmyocardial laser revascularization may be considered medically necessary for patients with class III or IV angina, who are not candidates for coronary artery bypass graft (CABG) surgery or percutaneous transluminal coronary angioplasty (PTCA) surgery who meet ALL of the following criteria:

-Open transmyocardial laser revascularization may be considered medically necessary as an adjunct to coronary artery bypass grafting (CABG) in those patients with documented areas of ischemic myocardium that is not amenable to surgical revascularization.
+Open transmyocardial laser revascularization may be considered medically necessary as an adjunct to coronary artery bypass grafting (CABG) in those patients with documented areas of ischemic myocardium that are not amenable to surgical revascularization.
 This is not separately billable.

 Percutaneous transmyocardial laser revascularization is considered investigational.